Structuring the curriculum

 • Alternative provision: curriculum requirements and examples

 Alternative provision (AP) settings, including pupil referral units (PRUs), aren't required to follow the National Curriculum, but they do have to provide a good alternative curriculum.
-Find out what this includes, and see examples of curriculum offers from PRUs and AP academies.
+Find out what this includes, and see examples of curriculum offers from APs.

 • Anti-racism: how to review and re-frame your curriculum

-Learn how to make diversity central to your curriculum, not just a bolt on, and make sure BAME history and achievements are taught all year round.
+Learn how to make diversity central to your curriculum, not just a bolt on.
 Download our review tool and use it to question and adapt what you’re teaching so your curriculum accurately represents Britain's diversity.

 • Black History Month: ideas and resources